 Check to see if the company offers a current Certificate of Analysis (CoA) for each supplement they produce that will verify the purity of their product.
 Or if a CoA is available on request.
 Absence of a CoA for each product is a red flag.

-Check to see if the company provides evidence of a Quality Assurance certificate from a recognized 3rd party lab (more below).
+Check to see if the company provides evidence of a Quality Assurance certificate from a recognized 3rd party lab.
+I explain what to look for in these Certificates later in this article.

 Read the reviews on Amazon, Swanson, iHerb and other nootropic supplement vendor websites.
 Find out what verified buyers of their products say about that product and company.